 Sir Peter Maxwell Davies, Debut Discs Ambassador

 NMC's Debut Discs project offers emerging British composers an international platform for their work.
-Released over four years from June 2012, each of the 12 discs will be devoted to a single composer’s work, branded as part of the Debut Discs series.
+Released over four years from June 2012, each of the 12 discs are devoted to a single composer’s work, branded as part of the Debut Discs series.

-We launch with recordings by Huw Watkins, Dai Fujikura, Sam Hayden, and further releases included works by Helen Grime, Joseph Phibbs, Ben Foskett, Richard Causton, Charlotte Bray, Larry Goves and Mark Simpson.
+We launched with recordings by Huw Watkins, Dai Fujikura, Sam Hayden, and further releases included works by Helen Grime, Joseph Phibbs, Ben Foskett, Richard Causton, Charlotte Bray, Larry Goves and Mark Simpson.
 Future releases include Mark Bowden and Emily Howard.
 We are also delighted to have the ambassadorial support of Sir Peter Maxwell Davies and a fantastic collaboration with BA (Hons) Graphic Design students at Central Saint Martins College of Arts and Design.